-Much like English, animate human beings are generally among the lower-flexibility stems in Nuuchahnulth (below 0.5), although their ratings are still higher than those for English.
+Much as in English, animate human beings are generally among the lower-flexibility stems in Nuuchahnulth (below 0.5), although their ratings are still higher than those for English.
 The animate human stems and their flexibility ratings are shown in Table 4.6.
 Of particular note is the fact that the word quːʔas ‘person, man’ has one of the lowest flexibility ratings in the Nuuchahnulth corpus (excluding those with ratings of zero).
-Yet this was the very stem that Swadesh (1939b) used to demonstrate Nuuchahnulth’s extreme flexibility!
+Yet this was the very stem that Swadesh (1939b) used to demonstrate Nuuchahnulth’s extreme flexibility! !
 This is an excellent example of why we need more empirical coverage for the study of lexical flexibility—this claim about the flexibility of the word ‘person, man’ in Nuuchahnulth has been repeated verbatim for nearly a century, but entirely unbacked by the kind of comprehensive data needed to support it.
 The marginal flexibility of ‘person, man’ and other human animates does however illustrate that even highly prototypical referents exhibit degrees of flexibility.

 Because the Nuuchahnulth corpus is a fully glossed interlinear corpus, it is possible to answer certain questions that cannot be as easily answered for the English corpus.
 In partic- ular, it is a fairly straightforward task to analyze relationships between specific kinds of mor-